Guest writer J Brooke: “Denny and Me”

 When Denny was born, I sent a football and a ballerina tutu along with a note welcoming them to the world and wishing them choices and options in their life ahead.

-While researching a documentary my wife and I produced in 2009 about LGBT people who came out as senior citizens, an interviewee in Kansas said, “If you’re queer, you don’t come from a queer family… so you must create that family.”
+While researching Out Late, a documentary my wife and I produced in 2009 about LGBT people who came out as senior citizens, we interviewed a Kansas subject who said, “If you’re queer, you don’t come from a queer family… so you must create that family.”
 It reminded me of being teased when my brother had the role of Oberon in his high school production of A Midsummer Night’s Dream.
-“Your brother’s the king of the fairies, your brother’s the king of the fairies” two older girls sing-songed the whole bus ride home.
+“Your brother’s the king of the fairies, your brother’s the king of the fairies,” two older girls sing-songed the whole bus ride home.
 Dance belt and tights were part of my brother’s costume for the role, and he wore them around our apartment for the weeks leading up to the performance, continuing to wear them under his jeans after the play ended.

 My parents worried my brother was gay, thinly based on his disdain of sports and his self-created origin story that he “floated down on a pink cloud.”
 A frequent reader of my brother’s diary when we were growing up, I knew he wasn’t gay.
 He was five years older, so I often needed the dictionary to look up terms he used describing what he was doing with his girlfriend.
 Still, he walked like a ballet dancer – “Stop prancing!” our mother would yell.